inquisitor101/ASC2D/README.md

 # ASC2D
 ASC2D stands for `a simple Cartesian 2D` solver.
-More specifically, this is a two-dimensional nodal discontinuous Galerkin (DG-FEM) solver.
+More specifically, this is a two-dimensional nodal discontinuous Galerkin finite element method (DG-FEM) solver.
 Its purpose is for testing different non-reflective boundary conditions (NRBCs) in the context of the non-linear Euler equations (EEs).

 Additional information and/or templates would be provided, if users are interested.
+Keep in mind that ASC2D is written with flexibility and readability in mind over raw performance -- after all, this serves as a test code.

+> [!NOTE]
+> A link that provides detailed code documentation for `ASC2D` can be found [here](https://inquisitor101.github.io/ASC2D/).

 # Some Useful Information